Rush Limbaugh on a cutting edge societal evolution.

 Yeah.

-Number eleven, here's a little bit of Obama on that call.
+Here's a little bit of Obama on that call.

-You got a million Americans who completed an application for themselves or their families.
+You've got a million Americans who completed an application for themselves or their families.

-And that represents about a a million and a half people, and of those million and a half people, you've already got a whole bunch of folks who've successfully signed up to get coverage.
+And of those million and a half people, you've already got a whole bunch of folks who've successfully signed up to get coverage.

-It's just the exact composite.
+It's just the exact opposite.

-Did you hear that though?
+Did you hear that, though?

-A hundred million Americans have successfully enrolled in new insurance.
+100 million Americans have successfully enrolled in new insurance.

 Back to the phones we go.

-This is uh Madeline in Cleveland.
+This is Madeline in Cleveland.

-Hi, Madeline, great to have you on the EIB network.
+Great to have you on the EIB network.

 Hello.